borkdude/blog/posts/babashka-java-reflection-type-hints.md

 the exact cause of this indeterminism is, I don't know, but I found out the hard that it exists 😅.

 So when does the above snippet return `nil`?
-If it chooses the `Runnable` overload.
+When it chooses the `Runnable` overload, since `Runnable` is an interface with `run` method that returns `void` (which is `nil` in Clojure).
 Let me show this using a snippet that uses JVM Clojure type hinting, where we don't rely on reflection:

 ``` clojure
 (set! *warn-on-reflection* true)